kbingman/es6-refresher/packages/lesson-2/README.md

 ### Map

-Map simply interates over each object in function, returning an array the same size as the original.
+Map simply interates over each object in an array, returning an array the same size as the original.
 This can be used to extract information or transform the items in the original array.

 ```javascript